The Ahmed Zewail Prize

 Details of the Prize

-Ahmed H. Zewail, winner of the 1999 Nobel Prize in Chemistry, established this prize at AUC to recognize honors graduates whose academic accomplishments demonstrate a strong commitment to scientific inquiry and the affirmation of human values.
+Ahmed H. Zewail, the winner of the 1999 Nobel Prize in Chemistry, established this prize at AUC to recognize honors graduates whose academic accomplishments demonstrate a strong commitment to scientific inquiry and the affirmation of human values.
 The prize is intended to reflect Zewail’s belief that Egypt’s future development is based on:

 Progress in the physical, biological and social sciences